List of airlines of Canada,

 Canadian Airlines Air North.
 Yukon's Airline is a Canadian airline based in Whitehorse, Yukon.
 Air North operates scheduled passenger services throughout the Yukon, with flights to the Northwest Territories, Alaska, British Columbia, Alberta,and Ontario.

-Flair Airlines is a low-cost carrier airline in Canada.
-Flair is one of canada airlines in our canada airlines list.
+Flair Airlines is a low-cost scheduled airline in Canada.
 Flair Airlines operates scheduled passenger services throughout canada and usa.
 Edmonton International Airport is its main base.
+Flair Airlines uses Boeing 737 series aircraft for flight operations.

 Air Canada Rouge, subsidiary of Air Canada.
-Air Canada Rouge is a low-cost airline.
+Air Canada Rouge is a low-cost commercial airline.
 Air Canada Rouge began services in 2013.
 Air Canada Rouge operates scheduled flights to leisure destinations in Europe, the Caribbean, South and Central America, Mexico, and the United States.
-Air Canada Rouge's fleet consist of boeing and airbus aircrafts.
-Boeing 767-300ER is the main model of its fleet.
-Air Canada Rouge's Boeing 767-300ER interior Specifications; Two different class, Premium Rouge and Economy Class.
-Premium Rouge has 2x2x2 seat configuration and total 24 seats.
-Economy Class has 2x3x2 seat configuration and total 258 seats.
+Air Canada Rouge's fleet consist of airbus aircraft.

 Air Creebec's Airplane, Bombardier DASH-8